openwdl/wdl/versions/1.1/SPEC.md

 }
 ```

-The value of a specific member of a struct value can be accessed by placing a `.` followed by the member name after the identifier.
+The value of a specific member of a `Struct` value can be accessed by placing a `.` followed by the member name after the identifier.

 ```wdl
 File bam = b_and_i.bam